lucas-figueiredo-m/portfolio/README.md

 <!---Estes são apenas requisitos de exemplo.
 Adicionar, duplicar ou remover conforme necessário--->
 * You have PC runnning a macOS, Linux or Windows.
 * You have Node.js installed on version 14.18.0 or higher

+> Tip: run `node -v` on your terminal to check your Node version

 ## 🚀 Running the project (all OS)